 In this Master Class timely topics in study design of epidemiologic and clinical studies will be addressed.
-Four renowned faculty members will address advanced study design issues in a seminar format.
+Three renowned faculty members will address advanced study design issues in a seminar format.

 Prof. Matthias Egger